deebloo/find-and-replace/README.md

   // Methods can be chained in any order find
-    // the src file
+    // Source file
     .src("./test.txt")
-    // the destination file. (if not set writes to the src file) .dest("./test2.txt")
+    // the destination file.
+    .dest("./test2.txt")
+    // Raw text
+    .text("%Heading% This is some sample text. %Footer%")
     // The good stuff.
 Replace a map of values .replace({
       "%Heading%": "Good Morning San Diego!",
       "%Footer%": "Let's all play Yaz Flute"
     })
-    // fires when find and replace is finished .complete(function () {
+    // fires when find and replace is finished and gives you the replaced text from either the file or the raw text .complete(function (txt) {
-      console.log("Finished!")
+      console.log("Finished!
+Here is the completed text: " + txt);
     })
     // add an error callback
     .error(function (err) {